 - Dermatologic Surgery

 Surgical experiences are provided throughout the year during the VA rotations.
 In addition, surgical exposure to Mohs, lasers, and other techniques occurs with Drs.
-Miller, Sobanko, Shin, Etzkorn, Giordano, Walker, McMurray and Higgins.
+Miller, Sobanko, Shin, Etzkorn, Giordano, Walker, McMurray, Higgins and Zhang.

 - The Children’s Hospital of Philadelphia (CHOP)